hello-robot/stretch_ai/docs/about_advanced_installation.md

 The following instructions are for installing the AI code on your GPU-enabled workstation.
 This is not necessary for running the robot, but is required for running AI models on your PC.

-1. Run the following on your GPU-enabled workstation:
+First, [make sure you have CUDA 11.8 installed](#installing-cuda-11.8).
+We install a specific version of CUDA to make turnkey installation easier, and because various dependencies are compiled against specific CUDA versions.
+Then you can run the following on your GPU-enabled workstation:

 ```bash
 ./install.sh